MonoidMusician/blog/sources/unicode.md

 In UTF-16, this High BMP region will compare as _greater than_ the astral characters.

 Things get worse if you allow unpaired surrogates …

+“^ Unicode range E000–F8FF is used as a private use area, which is reserved for private use.” (https://en.wikibooks.org/wiki/Unicode/Character_reference/E000-EFFF#ref_PUA , https://en.wikibooks.org/wiki/Unicode/Character_reference/F000-FFFF)

 #### Example code